What is ESS?

 A Brief History

-The European Studies Section Newsletter, semi-annual and free to all WESS members, contains reports of meetings, committees, news about individual members, and articles on some topic of European studies.
+The European Studies Section Newsletter, semi-annual and published openly on this site, contains reports of meetings, committees, news about individual members, and articles on some topic of European studies.
 Newsletter columns focus on online resources and services related to Europe, new publications of note, personal and institutional news, ESS committee and discussion group minutes, and other announcements.

 Print publications, issued through ACRL